This year’s Mental Health Week is May 7-13, 2018

 Monday, May 7th: wear green.
 Take it a step forward and dust off some old green Christmas lights, or just plug them back in;).
 Take pictures of all this lovely green and post it to social media with the hashtag #GETLOUD4MH.

-On this day all levels of government will be asked to official proclaim May 7-13 as Mental Health Week.
+On this day all levels of government will be asked to officially proclaim May 7-13 as Mental Health Week.
+Click HERE to see signed proclamations for 2018.

 Tuesday, May 8th: be kind.
 A simple act of kindness can change the projection of someone’s whole day or week.
 Do something small and make someone’s day.
 Share your adventures in kindness over social media with the hashtag #BEKIND4MH